elenderg/PAL-1000/instruções de compilação.md

 `Convert the rider's token to the type's scale.`

-`If the type's scale is 0, abort with "_Zero is an invalid scale._" and the type's locus; exit.`
+`If the type's scale is 0, abort with "Zero is an invalid scale._" and the type's locus; exit.`

 `Move the rider (compiler rules).`

 `Scan the type's base name given the rider.`

-`If the rider's token is not the period byte, abort with "_Types need to end with a period, I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "Types need to end with a period, I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`